 Sign in to Azure at https://portal.azure.com.

 Enable Update Management

 In the Azure portal, navigate to Virtual machines.

-Using the checkboxes, select the virtual machines you wish to onboard with Change Tracking and Inventory or Update Management.
-Onboarding is available for up to three different resource groups at a time.
-Azure VMs can exist in any region no matter the location of your Automation Account.
+Use the checkboxes to choose the VMs to add to Update Management.
+You can add machines for up to three different resource groups at a time.
+Azure VMs can exist in any region, no matter the location of your Automation account.

-Use the filter controls to modify the list of virtual machines and then click the top checkbox to select all virtual machines in the list.
+Use the filter controls to select VMs from different subscriptions, locations, and resource groups.
+You can click the top checkbox to select all virtual machines in a list.

 The list of virtual machines is filtered to show only the virtual machines that are in the same subscription and location.
 If your virtual machines are in more than three resource groups, the first three resource groups are selected.